muggy8/improbable/have-and-havenot/9nyC33pA.md

 In a short while Pillow's smooth and silky exterior changed to become slimy and sticky.

-Things it touched got pulled into it's body and pretty soon, all the trash in the bin got consumed and Pillow returned to it's original smooth and silky state.
+Things it touched got pulled into its body and pretty soon, all the trash in the bin got consumed and Pillow returned to it's original smooth and silky state.

 I lifted Pillow out of the trash bin and caught sight of the summoned sitting up inside the aquarium.